 Deep tissue massage can break up and eliminate scar tissue from previous injuries.
 A common problem is that stressed muscles can block nutrients and oxygen from getting to where they need to go, and this will cause inflammation that allows toxins to build up in your muscle tissue.
 The inflammation and toxins contribute to pain and stress.

-Deep Tissue Massage breaks up and releases the built-up toxins by loosening the muscles.
+Deep Massage breaks up and releases the built-up toxins by loosening the muscles.
 With the toxins released, blood and oxygen can circulate as they should through one’s body.
 Being properly hydrated before you go to your massage appointment and drinking plenty of water after one of these massages is highly recommended.
-This is especially important because deep tissue massage can cause post-session tiredness or “massage brain”.
+This is especially important because deep massage can cause post-session tiredness or “massage brain”.
 Make sure to rehydrate yourself before you go to sleep post-session!
 You may hurt in the morning, but there is a difference between “therapeutic pain” and weighty dehydrated pain.

-The strokes used in deep tissue massage are similar to those used in a Swedish Massage except more pressure is used and it uses cross grain strokes (strokes that go across the grain of the muscles instead of with the grain).
+The strokes used are similar to those used in a Swedish Massage except more pressure is used and it uses cross grain strokes (strokes that go across the grain of the muscles instead of with the grain).
 Deep tissue massage starts with addressing the deeper layers of muscle in order break up adhesions from the bottom to the top, whereas Swedish massage starts with the palpating the more superficial muscles to promote relaxation.
 As with a classic Swedish massage, you will be lying naked on a massage table and partially covered with a sheet or towel.